Tips for Using Retail Fixtures Effectively

 Here are some suggested layouts to use:

 This type of plan promotes slow traffic flow by using unpredictable design patterns, displays, or signage.
 It’s best used when you want to encourage customer browsing and interaction with products.
-Your fixtures should be low standing so your employees can observe what customers are looking at, as well as, helping customer with navigating the store or promoting the cross-sell of products.
+Your fixtures should be low standing so your employees can observe what customers are looking at, as well as, help customers with navigating the store or promoting the cross-sell of products.

-Your visual merchandising displays are meant to improve your customers shopping experience and at the same time encourage multiple purchases.
-By using racks, wall fixtures, tables and lighting you can achieve these goals.
+Even with online sales steadily increasing, visual merchandising is still a dominant strategy for capturing sales.
+Your visual merchandising displays are meant to improve your customer’s shopping experience and at the same time encourage multiple purchases.
+Inspiring and creative visual displays can increase product turnover, strengthen your brand and encourage customer loyalty.
+By using racks, wall fixtures, tables, and lighting you can achieve these goals.
 If you would like information on our latest versatile fixtures, please feel free to contact us.